awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_PHP.container.md

     composer_options: vendor/package
 ```

 Elastic Beanstalk provides many configuration options for customizing your environment\.
 In addition to configuration files, you can also set configuration options using the console, saved configurations, the EB CLI, or the AWS CLI\.
-See  for more information\.
+See [Configuration Options](command-options.md) for more information\.